 Robert Halfon MP

-Patron of the Ladder for the Black Country, the Chair of the Education Select Committee is a leading figure on schools, training and apprenticeships in the UK.
+Patron of the Ladder for the Black Country, the Minister of State (Education) is a leading figure on schools, training and apprenticeships in the UK.
 He is Member of Parliament for Essex constituency Harlow and the villages.

 Performance Through People